RegCheck: A tool for structured comparisons between study registrations and papers: Accuracy and Validation

-Although our primary investigations focus on the aspect of RegCheck-human consistency, we additional plan to examine RegCheck's accuracy through artificially-generating registration and paper texts using a generative language model which contain specific injected inconsistencies.
+Although our primary investigations focus on the aspect of RegCheck-human consistency, we additionally plan to examine RegCheck's accuracy through artificially generating registration and paper texts using a generative language model which contain specific injected inconsistencies.
 Such an approach is more amenable to conventional means of evaluation, given that we are in control of the ground-truth consistency in these cases.
-This approach also provides us with opportunities to conduct evaluation at greater scales: whereas solicitling human comparators to review registration-paper consistency takes a substantial deal of time, evaluating RegCheck's performance on artificially-generated examples can be done much more quickly and efficiently.
-Of course, the drawback to this is that the artificial texts may be relatively generic, and written in "LLM-speak" which will likely not be representative of the diversity of writing styles present in the true academic literature.
-Consequently, these diverging approaches (interrater agrement with human comparators, artificially-generated texts with known (in)consistencies) provide us with multiple perspectives on the accuracy of RegCheck: both its conventional accuracy in an artificial context, as well as its accuracy in more realistic settings.
+This approach also provides us with opportunities to conduct evaluation at greater scales: whereas soliciting human comparators to review registration-paper consistency takes a substantial deal of time, evaluating RegCheck's performance on artificially generated examples can be done much more quickly and efficiently.
+Of course, the drawback to this is that the artificial texts may be relatively generic, and written in ``LLM-speak'' which will likely not be representative of the diversity of writing styles present in the true academic literature.
+Consequently, these diverging approaches (interrater agreement with human comparators, artificially generated texts with known (in)consistencies) provide us with multiple perspectives on the accuracy of RegCheck: both its conventional accuracy in an artificial context, as well as its accuracy in more realistic settings.

 Of course, in principle RegCheck could still serve a pragmatic function even if it exhibits lower interrater agreement than that observed for human-human agreement.
 After all, the baseline rate of conducting registration-paper comparisons in typical human reviewing is low, and this is largely due to the fact that doing such comparisons is time-consuming and laborious.
 Checking the accuracy of an existing RegCheck report, by contrast, is much less time-consuming.
 In this sense, RegCheck may serve an orienting function to authors and reviewers.
-Even if its extractions are at times inaccurate, it may functionally increase the likelihood of these checks being done in the first place, where currently the baseline rate of this behavior is very low.
-However, this is obviously not optimal: our goal with RegCheck is to provide a refined software whose text extractions and consistency judgements reach the same standard of agreement with humans as those another human. \
+Even if its extractions are at times inaccurate, it may functionally increase the likelihood of these checks being done in the first place, where currently the baseline rate of this behaviour is very low.
+However, this is obviously not optimal: our goal with RegCheck is to provide refined software whose text extractions and consistency judgements reach the same standard of agreement with humans as those of another human.